Floydlang/floyd/docs/backlog.md

 # BACKLOG
 These are upcoming features, listed here to give you an idea of what the plan is.

+## IN PROGRESS

+|Floyd Systems		| clocks and processes
+|Floyd Systems		| software-systems, components, components

 ## POC - PROOF OF CONCEPT

 |Area				| Feature
 |:---				|:---
-|Floyd Systems		| clocks and actors
-|Floyd Systems		| software-systems, components, components
-|Floyd Speak			| sum-type with match-expression
 |Floyd Systems		| 3 most important tweakers
 |Floyd Systems		| 3 most important probes
 |Floyd Systems		| file system component